What is ETH? It’s more than just the second-biggest crypto

 - Trade Ethereum to US Dollar – ETH/USD chart

 Every main character needs a rival.
 In Bitcoin’s case, it’s Ethereum.
-Both are the blockchains on which the two rival cryptocurrencies – ether (ETH) and bitcoin (BTC) – run.
+Both are the blockchains on which the two rival cryptocurrencies run – ether (ETH) and bitcoin (BTC).

-The ETH cryptocurrency may be a distant second to BTC in terms of market capitalisation, but there are many people who believe it is more flexible and has far more uses.
+The ETH cryptocurrency has outperformed BTC at various stages in the market cycles, most notably in the bull runs in November 2022.
+However, in terms of market capitalisation, BTC remains far ahead of its competitor.
+There are many people who believe ETH is more flexible and has far more uses.
 But what is ether – or ETH – exactly?

 Let’s cut through the noise with a straightforward guide.

 Any guide worth its salt starts with a definition.
-When it comes to ether as in the currency, the dictionary describes it as being about either clear skies (as in “aether”, the literary spelling, from which we also get the word “ethereal”) or anaesthesia – neither of which has anything to do with this coin.
+The dictionary describes ether as “clear skies” (as in “aether”, the greek spelling) from which we also get the word “ethereal”.

 So what is ETH in the crypto world?
 Well, it’s a form of digital money that is used primarily on the Ethereum platform.
-The Ethereum coin, as it is sometimes referred to, can be transferred immediately to people you know over the internet – usually, for a far lower fee than that for any more-established, mainstream rivals.
+The Ethereum coin, as it is sometimes referred to, can be transferred immediately to anyone you know over the internet – usually, for a far lower fee than that for any more-established, mainstream rivals.

 You could compare ether to cash.
 When Emma gives Jack a $5 note, no third party needs to verify that the transaction has taken place.
-The same would happen if she sent him 1ETH (except for the fact that Jack would be much happier, as 1ETH is worth more than $2,000).
+The same would happen if she sent him ETH1 (except for the fact that Jack would be much happier, as ETH1 is worth more than $3,000).

 Ether’s main purpose arguably extends beyond offering a form of digital money.
 It helps to keep the Ethereum blockchain running.
 This is because the Ethereum network is actually home to an array of decentralised apps.
 Known as DApps for short, these open-source applications are beginning to deliver more efficient, blockchain-based alternatives to tools we use every day, such as bank transactions.